-First, you give the ribs a good rub-down with some yellow mustard, Worcestershire sauce and a homemade seasoning blend.
-They then go straight onto the smoker and are left alone for 3 hours.
+First, give the ribs a good rub-down with some yellow mustard, Worcestershire sauce, and a homemade seasoning blend.
+They put them straight onto the smoker and leave them alone for 3 hours.

-Next, you transfer the ribs into a foil baking pan, cover it tightly with foil and stick it back onto the smoker for two more hours.
+Next, transfer the ribs into a foil baking pan, cover it tightly with foil, and stick it back onto the smoker at a higher heat for two more hours.

-Then, all that’s left to do is unwrap the ribs from the foil pan, coat them evenly with your choice of bbq sauce and stick them back onto the smoker grates for another hour.
-Allowing the ribs to caramelize with the bbq sauce is such an important step and shouldn’t be missed.
-They get all sorts of sticky and decadent!
+Then, all that’s left to do is unwrap the ribs from the foil pan, coat them evenly with your choice of bbq sauce, and stick them back onto the smoker grates for another hour.
+Allowing the ribs to caramelize with the bbq sauce is important to getting sticky, finger-licking good ribs.

 And finally, it’s time to eat!
 I guarantee that you won’t be able to eat just one.

-This is one of those moments where I wish we had smell-o-vision, because the smell of these bbq ribs smoking away is irresistible!
-You will make your whole neighborhood jealous and hungry with the smell of these ribs wafting through the streets.
+This is one of those moments where I wish we had smell-o-vision because the smell of these bbq ribs smoking away is irresistible!
+All your neighbors will be jealous with the smell of these ribs wafting through their yards.
 You’ve been warned.

-Whether you are making these ribs for a crowd, as a fun weekend dinner or just to take a whack at smoking your own ribs, they are gauranteed to disappear before you know it.
+Whether you are making these ribs for a crowd, as a fun weekend dinner, or just to take a whack at smoking your own ribs, they are guaranteed to disappear before you know it.
 So make sure you get at least 4-5 on your plate.
-This is a judgement free zone – go for all you can eat!
+(This is a judgment-free zone – go for all you can eat!)